-My first novel “The Mouth” is out now.
+“The Mouth” is out now.
 To celebrate, here are some songs that vaguely inspired it.

-Playlist is available on Spotify
+This playlist is available on Spotify

 1. “Slow boat to China” performed by Freddy Martin.
 It didn’t survive the final draft but this was playing on the gramaphone in the collaborator’s living room.

 2. “I Fought the Law” by the Bobby Fuller Four.
-The Clash famously covered this song in the 70s.
+The Clash covered this song in the 70s.
 The Bobby Fuller Four’s earlier version is more upbeat and has the same defiant tone.

 7. “The Teddy Bear’s Picnic” performed by Henry Hall and his Orchestra.
 It’s probably just me but I’ve always found this a tiny bit sinister.

 8. “War on Freedom” by Killing Joke.
-Freedom is always under attack.